dper/kanjiscripts/README.md

 => true
 irb(main):003:0> require 'nkf'
 => true
-irb(main):004:0>
+irb(main):004:0> nm = Natto::MeCab.new
+=> #<Natto::MeCab:0x000000024a26b0 @tagger=#<FFI::Pointer address=0x0000000244d120>, @options={}, @dicts=[#<Natto::DictionaryInfo:0x000000024a24a8 type="0", filename="/var/lib/mecab/dic/debian/sys.dic", charset="EUC-JP">], @version="0.996">
+irb(main):005:0>
 ```

-If you get an error instead of `=> true`, something is wrong.
+If you get an error at any step, something is wrong.
 Look at the error message, review the above steps and try to figure it out.

+The way in which kana is generated depends on MeCab.
+If you're interested in tweaking the output, see the Japanese documentation here: <http://mecab.googlecode.com/svn/trunk/mecab/doc/index.html#parse>.